opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 * Keyword search weight: [`0.0`, `0.1`, `0.2`, `0.3`, `0.4`, `0.5`, `0.6`, `0.7`, `0.8`, `0.9`, `1.0`]
 * Neural search weight: [`1.0`, `0.9`, `0.8`, `0.7`, `0.6`, `0.5`, `0.4`, `0.3`, `0.2`, `0.1`, `0.0`]

-Neural and keyword search weights always add up to 1.0, so a keyword search weight of 0.1 automatically comes with a neural search weight of 0.9, a keyword search weight of 0.2 comes with a neural search weight of 0.8, etc.
+Neural and keyword search weights always add up to 1.0, so a keyword search weight of 0.1 automatically comes with a neural search weight of 0.9, a keyword search weight of 0.2 comes with a neural search weight of 0.8, ...

 This leaves us with 66 combinations to test: 2 normalization techniques * 3 combination techniques * 11 keyword/neural search weight combinations.